tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 }
 ```

-See how the `brake` method accepts two arguments &mdash; `force` and `weight`?
+See how the `brake` method accepts two arguments &mdash; `force` and `weight`.
 These arguments are integers, so Java expects whole numbers here.
 (You must put the data type before the parameters in the method.)
 The arguments passed into this method get used to calculate the `torque`.
 The `torque` is then returned to the caller.

 In Javadoc outputs, you'll see methods divided into two groups: